 How individual account balances are displayed

 When you have an account that is different from your base currency, you'll be shown a tooltip beside the account balance.
 This shows you up-to-date conversion information.
-The balances are converted as at the last balance date of the account, so you always know it is correct.
+The balances are converted as at the account's last balance date, so you always know it is correct.

 These balance tooltips will display on your Account Summary, Net Worth page, and all sidebars in the application that display a balance.

 When you have multiple currencies, the current balance for a non-base currency account will be converted to the base currency of your PocketSmith before the total balance of your accounts is added up.